 There are also no quantity limits if liquid melatonin is packed in your checked bags.

-Can You Bring Melatonin on International Flights?
+Bringing Melatonin on International Flights

 There are several countries around the world, including some of the most popular tourist destinations, where melatonin is not sold over the counter and is only available by prescription.